RyanMoultrup/PartitionJS/README.md

 <a name="divide" href="#divide">#</a> partition().<b>add</b>(<i>callback</i>)

 The <code>add</code> method allows you to specify how many partitions you would like to create out of your data.
 It takes a callback function where you tell PartitionJS which array item you would like passed to each partition.
+Each item in your array is passed to your callback function and if the item that passes your callback's truth test will be added to the partition.

 If you wanted to split the data below into two array, one containing all the females and the other the males, this is accomplished by calling the add method twice.
-Each add method takes a callback that lets PartitionJS know which object to add to each array.
-Each item in your array will be passed to the callback function.
-If the callback return truthy the object will be added to that partition.
 ```javascript
 const data = [
   {name: 'John', sex: 'male', hair: { length: 'long', color: 'brown' }},